brunobritodev/JPProject.IdentityServer4.SSO/README.md

 # Presentation

 The main goal of JP Project is to be a Management Ecosystem for IdentityServer4 and ASP.NET Identity.

-Helping Startup's and Organization to Speed Up Microservices Environment.
-Providing tools for an OAuth2 Server and User Management.
+Helping Startup's and companies to Speed Up Microservices Environment.
+Providing tools for an OAuth 2.0 Server and User Management.
+It's highly modular and easy to change for .NET teams.

 Built with IdentityServer4.
 An OpenID Connect and OAuth 2.0 framework for ASP.NET Core.

-SSO has some flows:
+SSO Features:
 * Single Sign On
 * Register users
 * Recover password flow